 For purposes of this Information Circular, the independence of our directors is determined under the corporate governance rules of the Nasdaq Stock Market LLC ("Nasdaq") and the CSA Guidelines.
 While we are not listed on Nasdaq, we believe Nasdaq rules represent corporate governance best practices and we believe our Board should follow best practices.
 Under Nasdaq's corporate governance rules and the CSA Guidelines, in order for a director to be deemed independent, the Board must determine that such director does not have a relationship which would interfere with his or her exercise of independent judgment in carrying out his or her responsibilities as a director.
 It has been determined that six of our nine directors are independent persons under the independence rules of Nasdaq: Jeff Clarke, Julie Hill, James A.C.
 Kennedy, Jonathan P. May, Frank Savage and Alison Worthington.
-Nicholas Vita is not considered independent as he is the Executive Officer of the Company.
-Michael Abbott is not considered independent as he is the Executive Chairman of the Company.
-Philip Goldberg is not considered independent as he is an executive of the Company.
+Nicholas Vita is not considered independent as he is the former Executive Chairman of the Company.
+Rosemary Mazanet is not considered independent because she was previously employed as the Chief Scientific Officer of the Company.